EES assessment of traffic and transport impacts

 The construction of the Metro Tunnel will require some temporary changes to the surrounding road network, including:

-- Grattan Street (Parkville) to be reduced to one way movement eastbound from Flemington Road to Royal Parade and closed between Royal Parade and Leicester Street
+- Grattan Street (Parkville) to be reduced to one-way movement eastbound from Flemington Road to Royal Parade and closed between Royal Parade and Leicester Street.

-- closure of Barry Street (Parkville) between Grattan Street and Pelham Street
+- Closure of Barry Street (Parkville) between Grattan Street and Pelham Street.

-- closure of Franklin St between Swanston Street and Bowen Street and truncation of A'Beckett Street at Swanston Street
+- Closure of Franklin St between Swanston Street and Bowen Street and truncation of A'Beckett Street at Swanston Street.

 - St Kilda Road reconfigured to one traffic lane in each direction between Domain Road and Toorak Road with tram, pedestrian and bicycle access maintained

-- closure of Domain Road between St Kilda Road and Dallas Brooks Drive
+- Closure of Domain Road between St Kilda Road and Dallas Brooks Drive.

-- other roads will be closed on a temporary basis to facilitate specific works.
+- Other roads will be closed on a temporary basis to facilitate specific works.

 The construction methodology for the two CBD stations will allow trams to keep running on Swanston and Flinders streets.
 It will also reduce the impact on users of public transport, bicycle lanes and footpaths on nearby cross-streets such as Collins Street and La Trobe Street.

 There may still be some temporary disruptions or diversions to tram services along these routes during construction.
-Similarly, trams will keep running along Royal Parade and St Kilda Road where possible while the new Parkville and Domain stations are constructed.
+Similarly, trams will keep running along Royal Parade and St Kilda Road where possible while the new Parkville and Anzac stations are constructed.

 Buses will continue to service the hospital and education precinct in Parkville, and diversion routes will be finalised in conjunction with PTV closer to major construction commencing.